10 Tasks Cruise Pros Do on the Last Cruise Day

 Extend an extra tip individually and deliver it in person.
 With very few exceptions in the industry, crew members are permitted to accept additional gratuities and are always appreciated.

-By knowing what you need to do on the last day of your cruise, you’ll be able to take care of these responsibilities, so you can get back to your real job---- having fun like a cruise pro!
+By knowing what you need to do on the last day of your cruise, you’ll be able to take care of these responsibilities, so you can get back to your job---- having fun like a cruise pro!